catppuccin/nix/docs/content/docs/Getting Started/flakes.md

+---
+title: Flakes
+description: Start using Catppuccin with Flakes, NixOS, and home-manager
+---

 # Flakes

-Flakes are the preferred way to to use `catppuccin/nix` and will be the easiest method for those with them enabled
+Flakes are the preferred way to use `catppuccin/nix` and will be the easiest method for most.

-First, we need to add this project to our inputs so we can use it in our configurations:
+First, we need to add the project to our inputs so we can use it in our configurations:

 ```nix
 {